Do you have a Pain in the Neck...literally?

 - Does anything reduce the pain or make it worse?

 We will also do physical and neurological exams.
 In the physical exam, we will observe your posture, range of motion, and physical condition, noting movement that causes pain.
 We will feel your spine, note its curvature and alignment, and feel for muscle spasm.
 A check of your shoulder area is also in order.
 During the neurological exam, we will test your reflexes, muscle strength, other nerve changes, and pain spread.
 If necessary, we will take x-rays or recommend a CAT, MRI or EMG scans.

 A neck adjustment (also known as cervical manipulation) is a precise procedure applied to the joints of the neck, usually by hand.
 A neck adjustment works to improve the mobility of the spine and to restore range of motion; it can also increase movement of the adjoining muscles.
 Patients typically notice an improved ability to turn and tilt the head, and a reduction of pain, soreness, and stiffness.
 In addition to manipulation, the treatment plan may include mobilization, massage or rehabilitative exercises, or something else.

 Call us today at (888) 227-9515 for a free evaluation and consultation to see how we can help relieve your neck pain.
-Churchill Physical Health Center, S.C. is non-invasive, safe, gentle and a natural approach to neck pain treatment options.
+Chiropractic care at Churchill Physical Health Center, S.C. is non-invasive, safe, gentle and a natural approach to neck pain treatment options.